romainneutron/pebble-badminton/README.md

 - Clean interface
 - Infinite undo
 - Score summary at the end of the match
-- Recent scores accessible from timeline (unless phone was disconnected at match end)
+- Recent scores are available from timeline (unless phone was disconnected at match end)

 ## Roadmap